MileHacker Logo

 Urban & College Hubs

-• Eureka: Largest city with historic Old Town, waterfront, and diverse dining/shopping.
+• Eureka: Largest city with historic Old Town, waterfront, and a wide range of restaurants/shopping.
 More urban feel.

 • Arcata: College town, home to Cal Poly Humboldt.
 Progressive vibe, central Plaza, lively farmers' markets.
 Laid-back, outdoorsy.